 Workers Union Ensemble initially came together in 2008 whilst studying at Guildhall School of Music and Drama for a performance of Louis Andriessen’s epic work of the same name.
-Since graduating they have gradually evolved into the unusual seven-piece line-up of oboe, saxophone, piano, double bass, two percussionists and conductor.
-The ensemble line-up has elicited a wide range of responses from young and established composers including Joe Cutler, Kate Whitley, Jay Capperauld, Mic Spencer, Daniel Saleeb, Adam Fergler, Oliver Sellwood, David Ibbett, Nick Morrish-Rarity, Camilo Mendez and Michael Finnissy.
+They evolved into the unusual seven-piece line-up of oboe, saxophone, piano, double bass, two percussionists and conductor.
+The ensemble line-up has elicited a wide range of responses from young and established composers including Joe Cutler, Kate Whitley, Jay Capperauld, Daniel Saleeb, Oliver Sellwood, Nick Morrish-Rarity, Camilo Mendez, Amber Priestley and Michael Finnissy.
 They have formed particularly close relationships with their four composers in association Matthew Kaner (2013), Ryan Latimer (2014), Seán Clancy (2015-16) and Helen Papaioannou (2017).

 The ensemble was awarded funding by the PRS for Music Foundation to undertake their ‘Constructing a Repertoire’ commissioning programme, inaugural call for works and Autumn 2013 tour.
 In February 2015 they completed a four-date UK tour, supported by Sound and Music, performing Simon Steen-Andersen’s On And Off And To And Fro alongside five newly commissioned works.
 In April 2016 Workers Union Ensemble collaborated with the London-based New Dots organisation, performing four newly commissioned works, and then in September 2016 recorded Matthew Kaner’s Collide for BBC Radio 3 which was broadcast daily for a week as part of their 70th birthday celebrations.
-In 2017 the ensemble premiered a new work by Helen Papaioannou at Nonclassical and PLAYLIST in Southampton and 2018 sees them premiere a new work, The Virus Within: Hearing HIV by Benjamin Oliver and leading virologist Chad Swanson.
+In 2017 the ensemble premiered a new work by Helen Papaioannou at Nonclassical and PLAYLIST Southampton.
+In 2018/2019 they premiered The Virus Within: Hearing HIV – a lecture recital by Benjamin Oliver and leading virologist Chad Swanson.

 The ensemble have also worked with a wide range of student composers in workshops around the UK and are available to book as a flexible ensemble for composition workshops.

 Workers Union Ensemble are: